oahehc/AWS-serverless/README.md

 # AWS-serverless-example
-This is a basic web application apply AWS serverless structure including below function.
+In this example, we build a basic web application base on AWS serverless structure.
+This application will include below function.
 - sign up + email confirmation
 - sign in / sign out
 - data create/query after user sign in

 ---
 ## AWS service has been used in this example
 - Cognito: user DB / auth control
-- API gateway: api for active lambda function
 - Lambda: function for update dynamoDB data
+- API gateway: create api for active lambda function
 - DynamoDB: nosql DB
 - S3: DB for front-end page